 About 6.5 million animals enter U.S. shelters every year, according to the ASPCA.
 These include strays, owner surrenders, and breeder animals deemed unfit for sale.
 Overwhelming, these are sweet, loving animals who simply ended up in unfortunate situations.
 And for approximately 1.5 million of them, their journeys will end in euthanasia.
 That’s where you come in.

-Adopting an animal from a shelter or other type of rescue organization not only saves that one animal’s life, it also saves the life of another animal who can now take the empty spot you’ve opened up.
-It’s a double good deed, and a second chance for two animals who might otherwise not have gotten one.
+Adopting an animal from a shelter or other type of rescue organization not only saves that one animal’s life, but it also saves the life of another animal who can now take the empty spot you’ve opened up.
+It’s a double good deed and a second chance for two animals who might otherwise not have gotten one.

 You’ll Save Money

 Purchasing a fancy breeder dog or cat can set you back thousands of dollars, and that’s even before you get to the standard costs of annual pet care.
 Buy a pet from a pet store and not only will you be spending an equally large amount of money, but you’ll also be pretty likely to get an inbred animal from a puppy mill who is prone to expensive medical conditions.